Lena-Kalmikov/Board-Games-Website/README.md

 5. Login/Register pages.
 6. Create Event page - each logged-in user can create a new event.
 7. User events page - each logged-in user can see the events they created with an option to delete them.
 They also can see the events they're attending.
-8. Navigation bar that is rendered differently whether the user is logged-in or not.
+8. Navigation bar that is rendered differently whether the user is logged in or not.

-There was a lot of attention to detail invested on my part:
-   * Emphasis on user experience (UX) and user interface (UI) from scratch, including building color themes, element placement, redirecting to different pages after log-in, etc.
-   * Dark and light modes for users to choose from.
-   * Fully responsive and compatible with different screen sizes.
-   * Dialogs and alerts displaying useful information.

 ## Screenshots